dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 Calm the fuck down.
 We have bitcoin and no one's destabalizing that.
 It is quantum resistent.

+### Energy And Resource Markets Give Rise To A Peak Oil Forever Scenario, If The Population Is Truncated

+- describe how to extend peak oil forever. not just peak oil; peak everything, forever.

 This brings me to some interesting correlations between renewable energy, cryptocurrency currency mining and data flows -- e.g. Canadians mining bitcoin in Romania.
 In some cases, it may be